 After that, the mares and colts were submissive to the little red Datsun, and they cooperated by exiting through the gate, into the open range.
 Back at the ranch house, Denver told Frances what had happened.
 And he was right about how she reacted.
 Hurt and outraged, she could not understand why he would kill such a beautiful animal.
 She didn’t talk to him for the rest of the night and much of the next morning.
 She probably would have given him even more of the silent treatment, if my mother and I not been house guests there.

 Before we had to bring our visit to an end, the Millers made sure they took us to a cattle auction.
 Apparently cattle auctions were the main social occasions when they had the opportunity to see friends.
 They all lived miles from each other and most of the time had to stay on their ranches to take care of their animals.
 But, selling livestock was their livelihood, so a day trip to a cattle auction was a thing to look forward to.

 Normally, they would hire trucks to haul the cattle they were selling, but on this occasion they only loaded three head of cattle into the back of their own truck and the four of us piled in, all crammed together in the front seat.
+[This wasn’t the little red Datsun, but a larger truck — with a ton and a half or two ton load capacity.]
 I have tried to remember where this cattle auction was, but I’m not sure.
 To the best of my recollection, we drove south from their ranch on 487 to Medicine Bow, then east on 30/287 toward Laramie.

 Denver’s truck bed only had a basic wood framework around the cattle, so he kept his speed down to maybe 35 mph.
 I seem to recall we drove for a little over an hour, which seemed an awful long time, as we were all jammed together in the cab.
 Using rough calculation, the auction was probably in Laramie.
 I don’t remember seeing a big town, so maybe we were on the outskirts.